HERE THERE

 The work is a collaboration between composer Caroline Louise Miller, visual artist Stefani Byrd, and world-renowned contemporary music ensemble Alarm Will Sound.

-Featuring interviews with Dr. Gordon H. Chang, History Professor at Stanford University and author of The Ghosts of Gold Mountain and Dan Stone, retired train conductor of over 30 years from the DeButts Switch Yard in Chattanooga, Tennessee.
-Stone is also a long time friend and former colleague of project lead Stefani Byrd’s deceased father, J. Byrd.
+Here There brings together scholarly and lived knowledge through interviews with Dr. Gordon H. Chang, History Professor at Stanford University and author of The Ghosts of Gold Mountain and Dan Stone, retired train conductor of over 30 years from the DeButts Switch Yard in Chattanooga, Tennessee.
+Stone is also a long-time friend and former colleague of project lead Stefani Byrd’s deceased father, J. Byrd, grounding the work in both scholarly research and personal lineage.

-In chapter one of the trilogy, the camera takes a point of view trek through the Donner Pass Tunnels in the Sierra Nevada Mountains in Northern California which was once a pivotal portion of the Transcontinental Railroad.
-This site is layered with the marking of three distinct communities over thousands of years: the Martis people, Chinese railroad workers, and present day graffiti writers.
-Each group has had a distinct relationship to the land and disparate their reason for mark making.
-Visual traces from each group become representative of stages of capitalistic development in America from pre-capitalism and indigenous autonomy, the rise of monopoly capitalism through the Industrialization process, and current day late capitalism and its ramifications.
+In the first chapter of the trilogy, the camera undertakes a point-of-view passage through the Donner Pass Tunnels in the Sierra Nevada Mountains of Northern California, which were once a critical segment of the Transcontinental Railroad.
+This site bears the layered markings of three distinct communities across centuries: the Martis people, Chinese railroad laborers, and present-day graffiti writers.
+Each group has had a distinct relationship to the land and a different reason for mark making.
+Visual traces from each group map stages of American economic development from Indigenous autonomy prior to capitalism, the rise of monopoly capitalism through industrialization, and the conditions of late capitalism and its ramifications.

-This chapter of the project weaves together stereoscopic photography – the virtual reality of its time – alongside contemporary drone footage and satellite imagery.
-This serves as a form of way-finding in order experience a singular place across time and from multiple perspectives.
-The work explores both the historical significance of the Donner Pass Tunnels and how available technology has informed how we see and understand it.
+This chapter weaves together stereoscopic photography – the virtual reality of its era – alongside contemporary drone footage and satellite imagery.
+These technologies function as tools of way-finding, allowing a single place to be experienced across time and from multiple vantage points.
+The work explores both the historical significance of the Donner Pass Tunnels and the ways evolving technologies shape how landscapes are seen, navigated, and understood.

 Too often American history is presented as a celebration of great people, particularly great men, presidents, generals.
 Working people are often left out of the story and certainly people of color in the past are long overdue their recognition.